-If you peruse a list of savings accounts, you’ll notice that some of the highest interest rates are paid by institutions that are unfamiliar.
+If you peruse a list of savings account offerings, you’ll notice that some of the highest interest rates are paid by institutions that are unfamiliar.
 That’s because there’s a growing number of newer banks that do business solely online.
 They don’t need to maintain a network of brick-and-mortar branches, so their expenses are lower, which can mean they pay higher interest rates and charge lower fees.

 One caveat: Online banks generally don’t have their own ATMs.
 They rely on agreements with banking networks.
-So, if you think you will need ATMs to access your account with any regularity, note an online bank’s ATM policies and costs before switching banks.
+So, if you think you will need ATMs to access your account with any regularity, check for an online bank’s ATM policies and costs before switching banks.
 Look for one that waives or reimburses you for any ATM fees you might incur.

 Credit unions may offer the personal service you crave with the lower fees and higher interest rates you need.
 Also, they have a reputation for focusing on fair lending and investing in communities.